ScratMan/HASmartThermostat/README.md

 ## Parameters:
 * **name** (Optional): Name of the thermostat.
 * **unique_id** (Optional): unique entity_id for the smart thermostat.
-* **heater** (Required): entity_id for heater control, should be a single or list of toggle device (switch or input_boolean), light or valve (light, number, input_number).
+* **heater** (Optional): entity_id for heater control, should be a single or list of toggle device (switch or input_boolean), light or valve (light, number, input_number).
 If a valve or a light entity is used, pwm parameter should be set to 0.
 Becomes air conditioning switch when ac_mode is set to true.
 If you have e.g. multiple radiators in one room, you can enter all of them in a list, and the thermostat will apply the output value to each of them.
+If neither heater nor cooler is specified, the thermostat will not operate and remain stuck in OFF mode.
 * **cooler** (Optional): entity_id for cooling control, should be a single or list of toggle device (switch or input_boolean), light or valve (light, number, input_number).
 If a valve or a light is used, pwm parameter should be set to 0.
-Becomes air conditioning switch when ac_mode is set to true.
+If you have e.g. multiple coolers in one room, you can enter all of them in a list, and the thermostat will apply the output value to each of them.
+If both heater and cooler are specified, the thermostat will allow switching between heating and cooling mode.
+If neither heater nor cooler is specified, the thermostat will not operate and remain stuck in OFF mode.
 * **invert_heater** (Optional): if set to true, inverts the polarity of heater switch (switch is on while idle and off while active).
 Must be a boolean (defaults to false).
 * **target_sensor** (Required): entity_id for a temperature sensor, target_sensor.state must be